 Exclusions – What is not included in your 5-Day Egypt Easter Holiday Deal:

 - Travel to Luxor and onward travel from Aswan

 - Optional tours mentioned or not mentioned in our 5-Day Egypt Easter Holiday Deal

 - Personal expenses

 |Price per person||Valid on Dates Shown Below|

-Prices for our 5-Day Egypt Easter Holiday Deal with Movenpick MS Royal Lotus Nile cruise are quoted per person in US$ and are valid for the 6th and 13th of April 2020.
+Prices for our 5-Day Egypt Easter Holiday Deal with MS Salacia Nile cruise are quoted per person in US$ and are valid for the 30th of April 2024.